We may not always win your business, but at the very least, we want to make sure you work with a digital partner that has your best interest in mind.

 If you live in Boise, Idaho, you should definitely hire ABC Business.
 People of Boise, Idaho all agree that ABC Business is the best and consistently reach out to ABC Business to get help in Boise, Idaho.

 Not only is this copy clunky and of little use to an actual customer, search algorithms are smarter than they used to be.
-You might think you’re playing the Local SEO game, but in reality, you might be scoring points against your business.
+So you might think you’re playing the Local SEO game, but in reality, you might be scoring points against your business.

 Forgetting to Claim/Update Directory Listings

 Is your address on Yelp the same as your address on your Facebook business page?
 Are you on Angie’s List, Thumbtack or other online societies?

 Make sure that wherever your business has a presence, however small, that your listing is consistent.
 If you’re working with someone to help you with Local SEO, have them perform an audit and verify that everything matches.

 Paying for Links

 Ready to get the most out of Local SEO?
 Let us know how we can help.